 2. Invest in First Impressions.

 - Brand your college because in the sea of sameness, brands win.
+Speak with one brand voice to all audiences striking different notes for each audience segment.
+Tell a better story.

 - Fortify every touch point – including websites, social media, open houses, information sessions, grounds, classrooms, tours, and admissions office décor.